Our Family

 1962-1966

 One of the ways cadets were moved around Fort Riley was in large trailers that we called cattle cars.
 They were large flatbeds with lumber sides that were about four feet high.
 The prescribed manner of loading the cattle cars was from the back, as climbing up the sides and over the walls was not the best in terms of safety.
-But the cadre were always yelling for the cadets to load the cattle cars quickly, and they weren't happy when their unit was last to load.
-So on the day I was in the leadership position, I told my fellow cadets that I wanted the cattle car loaded fast, and that I didn't care how they did it.
-Sure enough, when we were given the command to load the trailer, our company went nuts, swarming up the sides from every direction.
-I got yelled at by the cadre, as expected.
-But I did manage to mention that we were first loaded.
+ROTC Cadet John W Braden JrBut the cadre were always yelling for the cadets to load the cattle cars quickly, and they weren't happy when their unit was last to load.
+So on the day I was in the Company Commander leadership position, I told my fellow cadets that I wanted the cattle car loaded fast, and that I didn't care how they did it.
+So when the companies were all lined up in morning formation, we got the command: FALL OUT AND FALL IN ON THE TRUCKS, I could have said something like, PLATOON LEADERS, FALL OUT YOUR MEN TO THE TRUCKS, and we would exchange salutes and they would have proceeded as we normally did.
+But this day I just turned around and hollered GO and everyone broke into a dead run for the trucks.
+Sure enough, our company went nuts, swarming up the sides of our cattle car from every direction.
+Oh, yes, I got yelled at by the cadre, as expected.
+But I did manage to respectfully mention that we were first loaded.
 Yep, I broke the rules, but Army guys sometimes like it when the rules are broken.

 One of the field exercises was a land navigation class.
-Each group of four or five cadets gets a map and a compass, and some directions to a stake in the ground somwhere in the training area.
+Each group of four or five cadets gets a map and a compass, and some directions to a stake in the ground somewhere in the training area.
 You shoot azimuths and do pacing to hopefully get to the right points.
 Each cadet was responsible for a leg of the course, and I had the last leg.
 As usual, it was boiling hot.
 We came up to the last leg and we could see the finish area, with water trailers and shade.
 However, the last leg, if someone took it straight, was down a very, very steep ravine and back up the other side.
 Or you could walk perhaps a quarter of a mile and walk around the ravine.
 I said that we'd walk around, so we finished early and didn't kill ourselves climbing into and out of that ravine.
-While my teammates drank water in the shade I shot a back azimuth to where we came from and did some praying and found out later that we hit our mark.
-Sometimes the best way to success is not hey diddle diddle, right down the middle.
+So while my teammates drank water in the shade I shot a back azimuth to where we came from and did some praying and found out later that we hit our mark.
+Sometimes the best way to success is not hey diddle diddle, right up the middle.

 Back to Army Stuff.